5l1v3r1/vnstati/README.md

 # VNStati

-Setup vnstat and vnstati so we can generate picture graphs every X minute for monitor your server bandwidth
+Setup vnstat and vnstati so we can generate picture graphs every X minute for monitor our server bandwidth

 # Preview